 The Compensation Committee oversees Activision Blizzard's compensation plans and policies, approves compensation for our executive officers and administers our stock compensation plans.
-This Compensation Discussion and Analysis describes our executive compensation philosophy and programs, as well as compensation-related actions taken during 2016 for our named executive officers.
+This Compensation Discussion and Analysis describes our executive philosophy programs, as well compensation and compensation-related actions taken during 2016 for our named executive officers.
 For 2016, our named executive officers are: